gru3zi/eJPT-Coding/README.md

 # eJPT-Coding

-Some of the code that I used learning from the eJPT course. **Code is not my Own**
+Some of the code that I used while learning from the eJPT course. **Code is not my Own**